milanaryal/milanaryal.github.io/_posts/2012/2012-08-20-my-plans-for-today.md

 Today I can complain because the weather is rainy or I can be thankful that the grass is getting watered for free.

-Today I can feel sad that I don’t have more money or I can be glad that my finances encourage me to plan my purchases wisely and guide me away from waste.
+Today I can feel sad that I don't have more money or I can be glad that my finances encourage me to plan my purchases wisely and guide me away from waste.

 Today I can grumble about my health or I can rejoice that I am alive.

-Today I can lament over all that my parents didn’t give me when I was growing up or I can feel grateful that they allowed me to born.
+Today I can lament over all that my parents didn't give me when I was growing up or I can feel grateful that they allowed me to born.

 Today I can cry because roses have thorns or I can celebrate that thorns have roses.